-1. click here Financial Reputation – when you give customers more time to pay for a service or product, then it lets them as well as other businesses know that you are in a good financial state.
+1. how to purchase xenical Financial Reputation – when you give customers more time to pay for a service or product, then it lets them as well as other businesses know that you are in a good financial state.
 If your business has steady cash flow and good access to your capital then you should be more than capable of extending this credit.

 Extending customers credit also helps ensure customer loyalty making them want to come back.
 They will come to your place of business over those that don’t offer them credit for a product or service.

 These are just a few advantages of extending credit, but if you want to do this properly, there are also a few things you need to make note of.
 To begin with you have to know what to include in a business credit application.
 After all, there will always be the potential risk of customers not paying at the required time (or not paying at all!), but by following these steps you can make this less of a problem.